-You can make a public interest disclosure as an individual or together with a group of individuals.
+You can make a public interest disclosure as an individual or together with other individuals.
 A company or business cannot make a protected disclosure.

-How to make disclosures
+How to make a public interest disclosure

-A disclosure of improper conduct by TCV or its employees should be made directly to the Independent Broad-based Anti-corruption Commission (IBAC).
-Under the Public Interest Disclosures Act TCV is not able to receive public interest disclosures by phone: 1300 735 135 by email: info@ibac.vic.gov.au www.ibac.vic.gov.au
+A public interest disclosure by TCV or its employees should be made directly to IBAC.
+Under the Act, TCV is not able to receive public interest disclosures.